When to Buy Travel Insurance: Timing is Everything

 From the experts: When to buy travel insurance

 We suggest you buy a travel insurance plan when you make your first trip payment, like airfare or a cruise.
 That way you have a long coverage period in case you need to cancel your trip.
 Later on, you can add coverage to the same plan for your hotel, tours and other pre-paid, non-refundable trip costs.
 It’s best to contact us to add coverage soon after you make new trip payments to be sure you have coverage for your full trip cost.

 “The financially prudent thing to do is to buy insurance when you have money at risk.
 If you buy nonrefundable airfare, which most of us do, your money is at risk right away,” said Bob Chambers, vice president of operations at Generali Global Assistance.
 “For cruises and tours, it may not be an issue until cancellation penalties start to kick in.
 That could be at six months prior to departure.”

-When travelers can’t go on their trip due to a covered reason, Trip Cancellation pays for forfeited, pre-paid, non-refundable travel arrangements.
-Travelers can get maximum coverage for Trip Cancellation if they purchase their plan as soon as they make their first trip payment like airfare.
-Then, they can add coverage to the same plan for additional trip arrangements, such as hotel stays, tours, cruises and other forms of transportation.
+When travelers can’t go on their trip due to a covered reason, Trip Cancellation coverage pays for forfeited, pre-paid, non-refundable travel arrangements.
+Travelers can get maximum coverage for Trip Cancellation if they purchase their plan as soon as they make their first trip payment, like airfare.

 Free Look Period